xiaoF/docs/delivery-workflow-cn.md

 ## C0
-Modules that are complex and involve many other modules The development team needs to submit the prototype development design document in state 2
+Modules that are complex and involve many other modules The development team needs to submit the prototype development design document in status 2

 ## C1
 normal workflow